Steve Butler: Early sprint cars

 If Butler's motorcycle racing was conducted on a "shoe-string" budget, his entry into Sprint Car racing was seemingly hopeless—he was attempting to enter an advanced class of auto racing with no money and no prior auto racing experience.
-He was also nearly 25 years old and the sport was tilting towards very young drivers; in just a few years Jeff Gordon would begin his own sprint car career at age 13.
+He was also nearly 25 years old and the sport was tilting towards very young drivers; in just a few years Jeff Gordon would begin his own sprint car career at the age of 13.
 Undaunted, Butler jumped in with both feet by selling all of his race bikes and his transport van (his only personal transportation).
 When liquidating his assets was insufficient to buy a sprint car, he convinced his future wife, Thomasa Brock, to help him obtain a loan using her own home as collateral.
 This provided enough money to buy a beat-up old Sprint Car.

 Butler spent the winter of 1980–81 rebuilding the crashed and worn-out car in his mom's garage, using only hand tools and a gas-welding rig.
 The lack of sophisticated tools made this work very labor-intensive.
 Butler relied on a dedicated group of friends who volunteered to provide the labor and skills necessary to get the fabrication work done.
 Steve planned the overall design, performed the engine building, and participated in the fabrication work.